 Best Medicinal Mushrooms

-Each serving supplies you with lion’s mane, cordyceps, and reishi mushrooms.
-This combination of medicinal mushrooms enhances cognitive function, boosts your immune system, and increase overall energy levels.
+Each serving of Genius Mushrooms supplies you with lion’s mane, cordyceps, and reishi mushrooms.
+This combination of medicinal mushrooms enhances cognitive function, boosts your immune system, and increases overall energy levels.

 While it does not have a combination of mushrooms, Onnit makes use of additional herbal supplements such as ashwagandha, chromium, Rhodiola, red algae, and green tea extract.
 While this doesn’t make for the purest of supplement options, it does make for one that has a focus on improving efficacy, cognitive focus, and reaction time.

 All of the ingredients are natural and have strong scientific evidence to further support their use.
 For those looking for a medicinal mushroom supplement that can provide more than a single benefit, this is by far one of the most effective choices you can find.